sdtemple/isweep/README.md

 ## Development things to do

-- Add vignettes
+- cM, not bp, windowing
-- Add multiple testing correction
+- Replace filter-lines.jar with a python script
-- Further simulation studies (maybe)
+- - Applet prone to corruption
-  - Test performance in dominance selection (sequence data)
+- Integrate multiple testing correction into pipeline
-  - Test performance in MAF >= 0.01 data
+- Extension to IBD mapping